 Dr. Edward Schlein, husband, father and grandfather; former Leesburg City Commissioner, and head of the Emergency Department at Leesburg Regional Medical Center for decades, passed away peacefully at his home last Friday.
 He was 80.

-To send flowers in memory of Edward Michael Schlein MD, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Edward Michael Schlein MD, please visit our Heartfelt Sympathies Store.

 As Ed liked to say, he was born in the South - South Bronx - in 1939.
 As a teenager, his family moved to Florida and his love of the Florida Gators was born.
 He attended The University of Florida from 1958 to 1962, earning his MD in 1965.